jtplace1/RHCSA/Manage Security.md

 # Manage Security

--
 - Create and use file access control lists
--
-- Set enforcing and permissive modes for SELinux
 - List and identify SELinux file and process context
 - Restore default file contexts
 - Use boolean settings to modify system SELinux settings